osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Required Resources** – The required resources are the solution that the resolver found based on the initial requirements and the system capabilities.
 * **Optional Resources** – During resolving some resources are included by an _optional_ requirement.
 The resolver cannot automatically add optional resources, optional resources require human choice.
 * **Reasons** – Clicking on a required resource or an optional resource will show a _requirements trace_ in this list.
 Sometimes a resource is added and it is not clear why it was added.
 Traversing through this list can then help finding out what caused its inclusion.
+If no solution was found, this list can also contain very useful information.
 This list is a great debugging tool.

-If some of the listed optional resources are desired then they can all be selected.
+If some of the listed optional resources are desired then they can be selected.
 Pressing the `Update and Resolve` button will restart the resolver but now with the selected optional resources as mandatory.

 If the `Finish` button is pressed then the current required resources list is converted to the list of `Run Bundles`.
 You can inspect them at the right bottom of the `bndrun` editor window.